-Apple’s iOS 12.1.4 update fixes problems, but it’s also causing problems for iPhone, iPad, and iPod touch owners
+Apple’s iOS 12.2 update fixes a bunch of problem, but it’s also causing problems for iPhone, iPad, and iPod touch owners

-The iOS 12.1.4 update fixes the eavesdropping FaceTime issue, but users are running into trouble with the latest version of iOS 12.
+The iOS 12.2 update brings a nice list of enhancements, fixes and patches, but some users are running into trouble with the latest version of iOS 12.

-iPhone, iPad, and iPod touch users are seeing installation issues, abnormal battery drain, connectivity issues, and problems with Face ID and Touch ID.
+iPhone, iPad, and iPod touch users are dealing with installation issues, abnormal battery drain, lag, connectivity issues, and problems with Face ID and Touch ID.
 These are all common problems and most of them can be fixed in minutes.

-We’re also hearing about an assortment of other bugs and glitches including issues with the lock screen, Control Center bugs, and Notification bugs.
+We’re also hearing about an assortment of other bugs and glitches including data issues, Control Center bugs, and problems with Exchange.

-While some iOS 12.1.4 problems are brand new, others have carried over from the iOS 11 update and the previous versions of iOS 12.
+While some iOS 12.2 problems are brand new, others have carried over from previous versions of iOS 12.

 We’re also seeing reports about Wi-Fi and Bluetooth issues, GPS problems, 3D Touch problems, landscape problems, issues with Siri, user interface lag, lockups, freezes, app crashes, AirPlay problems, an issue where the Messages app is sending messages to unintended recipients and problems updating apps on the App Store.

-Apple’s recently acknowledged a widespread, extremely problematic eavesdropping FaceTime issue impacting several versions of iOS 12 (iOS 12.1-iOS 12.1.3).
+Earlier this year Apple acknowledged a widespread, extremely problematic, eavesdropping FaceTime issue impacting several versions of iOS 12 (iOS 12.1-iOS 12.1.3).
 In a nutshell, the bug lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.

-Apple’s addressed the problem in iOS 12.1.4 and those who want to continue using Group FaceTime must download the new version for it to work.
-It’s permanently disabled on iOS 12.1-iOS 12.1.3.
+Apple’s addressed the problem in iOS 12.1.4 and those who want to continue using Group FaceTime must download the latest version of iOS 12 for it to work.
+The feature is permanently disabled on iOS 12.1-iOS 12.1.3.

-The official Apple discussion forums, Reddit, and social media sites like Twitter are starting to fill up with complaints about iOS 12.1.4 and we expect the list to grow as we push further away from the release date.
+The official Apple discussion forums, Reddit, and social media sites like Twitter are starting to fill up with complaints about iOS 12.2 and we expect the list to grow as we push away from the release date.